Get Help Today. (800) 516-4357

 Internal Triggers

-An internal trigger is an emotional response that can be manifested from external circumstances or can happen naturally without an outside influence.
+An internal trigger is an emotional response that can be manifested from external circumstances, or it can happen naturally without an outside influence.
 These internal triggers are felt within and can include feelings of anxiousness, fear, depression, or even happiness.
-Not all emotional triggers can lead to the relapse urge, but sadness does heighten that probability

 Negatively Coping With External & Internal Triggers